irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 RCS ICD
     Originally document ROC-TST-GSE-ICD-00023-LES,
     "RPW Calibration Software ICD Documentation",
-    which was later superseded by ROC-PRO-PIP-ICD-00037-LES,
+    which was later first complemented by and then later superseded by ROC-PRO-PIP-ICD-00037-LES,
     "RPW Calibration Software Interface Document".
-    NOTE: "RCS ICD" does not at this time (2019-07-24) distinguish between these two which gives room for confusion since a later rev/iss for the old RCS ICD may thus be superseded by a lower rev/iss for the newer RCS ICD.
+    NOTE: For a period in the past, both documents were simultaneously valid and then referred to the ROC-SGSE and RODP pipeline separately(?).
 RCT
     RPW Calibration Table.
 CDF with calibration data.
 See RCS ICD.
 ROC-defined.
 RCTT